The Nelson Halo

 The Brook Waimarama Sanctuary is a (691ha) pest-free fenced haven for native wildlife.
 It’s located in the Brook Valley, a few short kilometres from Nelson City Centre, and provides a nucleus for wildlife restoration in Nelson.

-The Nelson Halo extends from the city backdrop towards Richmond, encompassing the Council’s reserves from the Marsden Valley in the South to Sir Stanley Whitehead Park in the North, and the Parks, rivers and streams, gardens and private land in between.
+The core of the Nelson Halo extends from the city backdrop towards Richmond, encompassing the Council’s reserves from the Marsden Valley in the South to Sir Stanley Whitehead Park in the North, and the Parks, rivers and streams, gardens and private land in between.

-Because nature doesn’t recognise lines on the map, our wider Halo extends to the Maitai and Roding water catchment areas
+The wider Halo extends through Atawhai to Nelson North, to the Maitai and Roding water catchment areas and to the sea.

 The goal for the Halo is to increase numbers of native birds and other wildlife in the Nelson region by creating a food abundant and pest-reduced wildlife corridor between the Sanctuary and the city and into the hinterland.
 As numbers of birds and other species increase within the Sanctuary, they will ‘spill over’ into the surrounding area, and a Halo provides areas for these, and wildlife already living in these areas, to safely forage and breed.